EU says UEFA has no 'excuse' for blocking rainbow protest - WTMJ

 UEFA, which has the final say as tournament organizer, said it had to decline the request from Munich because of its political context — “a message aiming at a decision taken by the Hungarian national parliament.”

 Munich Mayor Dieter Reiter’s application to UEFA made clear the city wanted to protest a law passed by Hungarian lawmakers last week that prohibits sharing with minors any content portraying homosexuality or sex reassignment.
-The law was denounced as anti-LGBT discrimination by human rights groups.
+The law has been denounced as anti-LGBT discrimination by human rights groups, who say it links homosexuality with pedophilia.

-In a statement Wednesday, the European Union’s chief executive vowed to take any action necessary to thwart the new law, which must be endorsed by the president to enter force.
+In a statement Wednesday, the European Union’s chief executive vowed to take any action necessary to thwart the new law, which must be endorsed by Hungary’s president to take effect.

 “This Hungarian bill is a shame,” European Commission President Ursula von der Leyen said.